 R-Credit Courses (required courses)

 Processing a scheduling change for a required course is usually considered administrative.
-There is no fee for administrative schedule changes.
-Administrative drops do not count toward a student's ISU drop limit and do not appear as an X on the permanent record.
+Administrative drops do not appear on the permanent academic record.
 To make a Period 3 R-credit drop administrative requires approval of the college dean.

 Students who decide not to attend classes before the date class work begins must cancel their registration to avoid tuition and fees assessment.
 Students who decide not to attend classes beginning the first day of class or later must withdraw from the university.